Selling Your House

 Rotting Wood Trim

 Nothing makes a house for sale look rundown more the splitting or rotting trim on the exterior of a house.
-Boards that are splitting, paint that is peeling or wood that is just rotted out - all of that makes a house look shoddy.
+Boards that are splitting, paint that is peeling or wood that is just rotted out – all of that makes a house look shoddy.
 Consider replacing, caulking and repainting the bad wood to freshen your home’s appearance.
+This will make a huge difference in how your house “shows”.

 Dirty or Fogged Windows